Are you looking for a great combination air & magnetic rowing machine?

 The few downsides to consider are the price and that other options may offer the same benefits at a lower cost.

-One such option is the #1 bestselling rowing machine on the market.
-The Concept2 Model D is usually priced a few hundred dollars cheaper than the CRW800 with a lot of the same great benefits.
-It is an air-only rower but it is the #1 choice by professional rowers and Crossfit athletes.
-Plus, the monitor is super accurate and it is the only rower than can be used to compares times for athlete around the world and world records.
+Plus, the monitor is super accurate and it is the only rower that can be used to compare times for athletes around the world and track world records.
 It is also featured the most times in training programs and YouTube tutorials.
 If you want you can check out my full review here.
 It is my #1 recommended rower!

 If you are set on having a combination air & magnetic rower there are also a few other options.
 You can check out the LifeCore R100 Commercial Rower or the BodyCraft VR500 Rowing Machine.
 Both will be in the higher price range.